jasper07/cap-sflight-devops/README-advanced-pipeline.md

 * You can improve the design and structure of your code and make it more readable and maintainable.
 * You get instant feedback and visibility on the test outcomes and code quality metrics.

-In the pipeline I used the exising unit tests from the copied application, to get the test results and code coverage to show in the pipeline run summary, I had to make a couple of small changes, I updated the [package.json](package.json) to ignore the wdi5 test files, different runner, and output the test results to the junit format, and for the code coverage gave some settings for acceptable coverage and where to put the coverage results.
+In the pipeline the exising unit tests from the copied application were used, to get the test results and code coverage to show in the azure pipeline run summary,  a couple of small changes were added.
+In the main [package.json](package.json) to ignore the wdi5 test files from the unit test and to output the unit test results to the junit format, and for the code coverage gave some settings for acceptable coverage and where to put the coverage results, the following changes were made.

 ```json
   // File: package.json